Skip to main content

 Connection Details

-To connect to Estuary Flow via Dekaf, you need the following connection details:
+To connect to Estuary Flow via Dekaf, use the following connection details in conjunction with a Dekaf materialization connector:

 • Broker Address: dekaf.estuary-data.com